genlin/CSS-content/manage admin roles.md

 # How to add or change Azure Co-Administrator, Service Administrator and Account Administrator

-## Summary
+## Contents
-This topic help you with the following task:
+This topic help you with the following tasks:

 * Understand the different between the three administrator roles
 * Add a Co-Administrator for an subscription